 2. Mobile-first responsive design doubles the cost

-3. Website usability & technical innovation offer competitive advantage
+3. Website usability & technical innovation offer a competitive advantage

-In the age of the internet it is becoming more difficult to differentiate between products and services and more things become standardised.
-The flow of information on the web has offered comparative methods, not available before, that make it even more difficult to achieve market differentiation.
+In the age of the internet, it is becoming more difficult to differentiate between products and services and more things become standardised.
+The flow of information on the web has offered comparative methods, not available before, that makes it even more difficult to achieve market differentiation.

 For example, one of the largest success factors of Google in it’s early days, was the ability to offer results much faster than any other search engine.